ricardopg1987/kubernetes-rpi/README.md

 ```
 sudo systemctl restart keepalived
 ```
-## Use KubeKey to Create a Kubernetes Cluster
+## Use KubeKey to create a Kubernetes cluster
 Download KubeKey from its GitHub Release Page or use the following command directly.
 ```
 curl -sfL https://get-kk.kubesphere.io | VERSION=v3.0.2 sh -